darokel/postgres-backup-r2/README.md

 ```

 # Acknowledgements

 This project is a fork of [eeshugerman/postgres-backup-s3](https://github.com/eeshugerman/postgres-backup-s3), which itself restructured from the  @schickling's [postgres-backup-s3](https://github.com/schickling/dockerfiles/tree/master/postgres-backup-s3) and [postgres-restore-s3](https://github.com/schickling/dockerfiles/tree/master/postgres-restore-s3).
 So Kudos to those original authors for all the initial work in this project.

 ## Fork goals

-Although the original project is compatible with S3 like clients, this fork was largely made to focus on Cloudflare's R2 and supporting multiple database backups (as well as being able to make changes/updates unqique to my needs).
+This fork was largely made to enhance the project by supporting multiple database backups (as well as being able to make changes/updates unqique to my needs).